Scroll to top

 The security landscape

 Rome is a functioning European capital with effective law enforcement and emergency services.
-The primary security concerns for business visitors are terrorism at the macro level (reflecting the broader European threat environment) and petty crime at the day-to-day level (reflecting Rome’s high tourist density).
+The primary security concerns for business visitors are terrorism at the macro level, reflecting the broader European threat environment and Rome’s symbolic significance, and petty crime at the day-to-day level, reflecting one of the highest tourist densities in Europe.
+For most corporate visits, the practical security requirements are verified transport, attention to personal property in tourist areas, and awareness of the city’s specific scam environment.

-Protective security in Rome
+Our operations in Rome

 Threat Profile